 - A series of lectures, seminars, tutorials and visits will introduce you to current and emerging practice in relation to a diverse range of historical, theoretical and critical principles

 - Guest lecturers will expose you to areas of collaboration

 - Seminars and tutorials will require you to share, discuss and evaluate your ideas and practice with others

-You will have the opportunity to work closely with internal partners within the School of Art and Design’s research institute; the Institute of Art and Technology, the wider LJMU academic community or external partners in the UK and internationally.
-Through innovative proposals and partnerships, a range of transdisciplinary projects will challenge the notion of the inter-multi-transdisciplinary practice within the context of contemporary art & design.
-This will enable students to propose, plan, organise, publish and promote their work and research within the context of The Institute of Art and Technology.
+Through key Institute of Art and Technology projects and partnerships, a range of transdisciplinary projects which challenge the notion of the interdisciplinary practice within the context of contemporary art & design, and which enable you to propose, plan, organise, publish and promote your work and research within the context of The Institute of Art and Design.